MeiHasCrashed/DSharpPlusComponents/Readme.md

 > [!NOTE]
 > Component Handlers have no specific requirements for their containing class.\
-> Additionally they either be in normal classes or static classes.\
+> Additionally, they can either be in normal classes or static classes.\
 > Normal classes will get resolved from the service provider the extension is registered on.

 ### Message Components